Chipped or Cracked Tooth Causes and Repair

 After Care: After treatment for a chipped tooth, it is important to maintain a regular oral care routine.
-To help you stick to a routine of twice-daily tooth brushing and daily flossing, try the Crest Pro-Health Sensitive + Enamel Shield collection of products.
+To help you stick to a routine of twice-daily tooth brushing and daily flossing, try the Crest Pro-Health collection of products..

 - Crest Pro-Health Sensitive + Enamel Shield toothpaste is designed to protect sensitive teeth.

-- The Crest Pro-Health Sensitive + Enamel Shield product family includes Crest Pro-Health Sensitive + Enamel Shield Toothpaste, Glide Pro-Health Comfort Floss for sensitive gums, and the Oral-B Pro-Health Clinical Pro-Flex Toothbrush.
+- The Crest Pro-Health product family includes Crest Pro-Health Gum & Enamel Toothpaste to help repair weakened enamel, Glide Pro-Health Comfort Plus Floss for sensitive gums, Crest Pro-Health Advanced Mouthwash Enamel Care (alcohol free) and the Oral-B Cross Action All-In-One Toothbrush.